lotusknight/3D-MOOD/README.md

 │       └── val.hdf5
 ```

-By default in our provided config we use `HDF5` as the data backend.
+By default, we use `HDF5` as the data backend in our provided config.
 You can convert each folder using the [script](https://github.com/SysCV/vis4d/blob/main/vis4d/data/io/to_hdf5.py) to generate them.

 It is worth noting that if you download the provided `.hdf5` from [here](https://huggingface.co/datasets/RoyYang0714/3D-MOOD), you only need to convert each omni3d dataset to HDF5.